SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ![alt text](/img/posts/Baseline_Train_Val_Metrics.png "Toy Robot Baseline Accuracy Plot")

 <br>
 These results are not great.
 In terms of validation accuracy (bottom orange line), the plot shows that the model learns quickly, but then plateaus by the 5th epoch.
-It also quickly learns to predict the validation data.
-Reaching 100% accuracy by the 12th epoch.
+It also quickly learns to predict the validation data, reaching 100% accuracy by the 12th epoch.
 But 100% on the training data is not a good thing if the validation accuracy does not keep pace.

 The more important pattern revealed by these graphs is the significant gap between performance on the training and validation sets.
 This gap means that the model is **over-fitting.**

-That is, the network is learning the features of the training data *so well* that it cannot see very far beyond it.
-In other words, it is memorizing the training data, and failing to find the generalizable patterns that would allow it to recognize similar objects in the validation set.
+That is, the network is learning the features of the training images *so well* that it cannot see very far beyond them.
+In other words, it is memorizing the training data, and failing to find the generalizable patterns that would allow it to recognize similar objects in the validation images.
 This is not good, because it means that in the real world, my Toy Robot will get confused if it sees a Lego that doesn't perfectly match the images that it was trained on.
 I want the model to be able to *generalize* about what makes a Lego a Lego, so that it can recognize a previously unseen Lego from a Bananagram.

 In the following sections, I'll add features to the model that address the overfitting problem, attempting to close the gap between the training and validation accuracy scores.
 First, let's take a closer look at what the model sees.
 <br>